slamora/brackets-wiki/Research:-Extension-Management.md

 These are in descending order of likely priority.

 * Extension publishing
-  * UI that lists development extensions with "Publish" button
+    * Web-based UI with login and file upload
     * Validation of extension
         * Required package.json fields
         * No required files missing
         * Version number different from previously published extension
-  * Authentication for server
+    * Authentication for server (OAuth preferred)
     * Server side to handle publishing
+* Extension management mechanism
+    * Provides critical management functions
+        * Hide extension from listing
+        * Disable extension everywhere
+        * Reactivate extension
+        * Change max version of extension
+        * Deactivate/activate user (disallow login)
+        * Set authorizations (ability to access this API, for example)
+    * Authorized for Brackets committers/core team only
+    * UI should be whatever is easiest to implement
 * Extension install
     * Given a URL to an extension package, install it
     * Checks for compatibility with Brackets and peer dependencies
 * Extension handling on Brackets update
     * Disable extensions that are no longer compatible
     * Warn the user
     * Update extensions as possible
 * Extension Listing
     * Compact view and detailed view
         * Detailed view provides optional links to homepage and bug reporting
     * Secured Markdown formatting of description
-  * Search
-  * Filter by keyword
-  * See more by author
+    * Tell user why certain extensions can't be installed
+        * newer or older version of Brackets required
+        * Incompatibility between extensions (peer dependency issues)
     * Sort by downloads, alphabetical
     * Server side of listing
-    * Supports retrieval of extension listing based on Brackets API version
+    * Consider sending SHAs for packages
     * One click install
     * Handle extensions that require a restart
+* Extension search/filter
+    * Search
+    * Filter by keyword
+    * See more by author
 * Extension updates
     * Can automatically disable extensions that are found to be damaging
     * Prompts for restart for extensions that require a restart
     * Displays changelog entries since installed version
     * Warns users of extensions that will be disabled because of compatibility issues
 * Extension ratings and reviews
     * Requires authentication to submit review
     * Integrate ratings/reviews into listings
     * Change default sorting to include ratings along with download popularity
     * Required server side changes
 * Improved extension discoverability
     * Look at languages in project and suggest extensions based on that
 * Create an Extension workflow
     * Installs an extension template into a new directory.
 * Extension collections
     * One click "distributions" of extensions
 * View extensions on the web
 * Synchronize settings and extensions between Brackets instances
 * Share extension via Twitter, Facebook